postsharp/PostSharp.Samples/Framework/PostSharp.Samples.StoredProcedure/README.md

 To test this sample, you must create a SQL database, load `CreateDb.sql`, and change the connection string in `Program.Main`.

 This code is given for inspiration.
-A production-ready implementation should add error handling, test mappings, implement out parameters, and so on.
+A production-ready implementation should add error handling, test mapping of parameter types, implement out parameters, and so on.